Darcy Tyler: Reception

 In 2015, Kerry Barrett from All About Soap placed Darcy at number 23 on the magazine's list of 30 favourite Neighbours characters.
 Barrett quipped "Darcy was Susan and Karl's nephew and at first he seemed like a thoroughly nice chap.
 But after a few failed relationships and a lot of gambling debts, Darcy went bad – and we loved it!"
 Barrett thought Darcy's best moment was "blackmailing Izzy."
 A TVNZ reporter also included Darcy in their list of the top 30 Neighbours characters, and stated, "A villain through and through, charismatic yet dastardly, Dr Darcy was the character everybody loved to hate."

 In July 2018, Conor McMullan of Digital Spy included Darcy in his list of the "12 characters Neighbours needs to bring back".
 McMullan wrote, "Before Paul returned in 2004 to cause mischief, it was Darcy Tyler who filled the role of charming neighbourhood villain.
 His crimes seem a little low-key these days – womanising, burglary, blackmail – but that's what made Darcy work.
 He wasn't a bad man, but a flawed one and well-played by actor Mark Raffety."
 McMullan also thought that Darcy was a blank slate for the writers, and speculated that he could be a romantic interest for Terese Willis (Rebekah Elmaloglou), which would upset Paul.
+His colleague, Daniel Kilkelly branded the character a "legendary schemer", adding that "we all know that relying on devious Darcy is never a good idea."